jacklowrie/.config/README.md

 > You'll need to make sure the directories those variables point outside
 > this repo to exist.
 If you don't, the config should still work, but many
 > of these tools will fall back to polluting your home directory :(.
+3. restart your terminal (or source that `.zshenv`)
+4. Use the included brewfile to install the tools (or manually install a subset)

 ### Linux
 TBD, likely comparable to mac but without needing to manually set